knative/docs/serving/samples/source-to-url-go/README.md

-# Source to URL - Go
+# Orchestrating a source-to-URL deployement on Kubernetes

-A sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.
-This sample uses Go.
+A Go sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.

 This sample uses the [Build](../../../build/README.md) and [Serving](../../README.md) components of Knative to orchestrate an end-to-end deployment.

 ## Prerequisites

+You need:

 * A Kubernetes cluster with Knative installed.
 Follow the [installation instructions](https://github.com/knative/docs/blob/master/install/README.md) if you need to create one.
-* Go installed and configured (optional, if you want to run the sample app locally).
+* Go installed and configured.
+This is optional, if you want to run the sample app locally.

 ## Configuring Knative

-To use this sample, a few configuration steps are required before we can deploy.
-You need to install a [Build Template](https://github.com/knative/build-templates) that will be used by the sample, and register a secret for your container registry.
-In this example, we'll use Docker Hub.
+To use this sample, you need to install a build template and register a secret for Docker Hub.

-### Install kaniko build template
+### Install the kaniko build template

-This sample leverages the [kaniko build template](https://github.com/knative/build-templates/tree/master/kaniko) to perform a source-to-container build on the Kubernetes cluster.
+This sample leverages the [kaniko build template](https://github.com/knative/build-templates/tree/master/kaniko) to perform a source-to-container build on your Kubernetes cluster.

-To install the kaniko build template, we'll use kubectl to install the kaniko
+Use kubectl to install the kaniko manifest:
-manifest:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/knative/build-templates/master/kaniko/kaniko.yaml